ceckles/vite-popularmovies/README.md

 3. Add environment variables in the platform settings
 4. Deploy!

-## 📄 License

-This project is private and proprietary.

 ## 🤝 Contributing

 This is a private project.
 Contributions are not currently accepted.

----

-Made with ❤️ using React, Vite, and Appwrite